Haivision/srt/docs/API/configure-buffers.md

 ## Receiver Buffer Size

-The receiver buffer can be configured with `SRTO_RCVBUF` socket option.
+The receiver buffer can be configured with the `SRTO_RCVBUF` socket option.
 Buffer size in bytes is expected to be passed in the `optval` argument of the `srt_setsockopt(..)` function.
 However, internally the value will be converted into the number of packets stored in the receiver buffer.

 The allowed value of `SRTO_RCVBUF` is also limited by the value of the flow control window size `SRTO_FC` socket option.
 See issue [#700](https://github.com/Haivision/srt/issues/700).

 The default flow control window size is 25600 packets.
 It is approximately: